fluidex/dingir-exchange/README.md

 $ cd docker
 $ docker-compose up # Lanuch the external dependency services like Postgresql and Kafka
 $ cd $DingirExchangeDir
-$ cargo run --bin matchengine
+$ cargo run --bin matchengine # or `make startall` to start all services
-$ cd $DingirExchangeDir/examples/js
+$ cd $DingirExchangeDir/examples/js ; npm i
-$ node trade.js # This script will put orders into the exchange.
-Then you can see some others got matched, deals(trades) are generated, and users' balances are changed accordingly.
+# This script will put orders into the exchange.
+# Then you will find some orders got matched, trades generated,
+# and users' balances updated accordingly.
+$ npx ts-node trade.ts
 ```

 ## Related Projects